eliranwong/bible/README.md

 # objectives
 To develop a command line version of bible app

-To develop a cross-platform mobile app<br>
+To develop a set of scripts for further development of mobile app:<br>
-Materials for building mobile apps are placed separately at <a href="https://github.com/eliranwong/DartBible-Flutter">https://github.com/eliranwong/DartBible-Flutter</a>
+Mobile iOS and Andriod versions are developed and shared at <a href="https://github.com/eliranwong/DartBible-Flutter">https://github.com/eliranwong/DartBible-Flutter</a>

 # Manual